Here’s my hub for finding things that interest you. Each page will list all relevant posts for that topic.

 This subject is near and dear to my heart.
 Words can be elegant, beautiful, and sometimes frustrating, and they’re always necessary to convey meaning in print.

-We’ve all had the experience of having our meaning misunderstood.
-And to entice people to read our words, we have to make them interesting.
+We all need to entice people to read our words, and to do that, we have to make them interesting.
 We must provide value for the time people spend reading them.

 So I have some quick tips to assist you on your way to mastery.